-As you can see, Purim is a time where joy increases as we move toward God in trust and partner with Him in our destiny.
-To celebrate, Fusion with Rabbi Jason sponsors Esther's Ball, where we dress up, feast, and party like kings and queens.
+As you can see, Purim is a time where joy increases as we move toward God in trust and partner with Him in our destiny. celebrate To Purim, ministry has hosted "Esther's where we dress up, feast, and party like kings and queens.
 We re-enact the story of Esther.
-We ask God to remove every obstacle and barrier to our joy, just as He removed Haman.
-Just as He removed the doors that separated Esther from the king.
-And, just as the curtain was torn top to bottom when Yeshua was crucified, no longer separating the people from the Holy of Holies.
-Joy is transformative.
-For Esther, faith overcame fear and moved her into her destiny where she found joy.
+We ask remove every obstacle and barrier to our joy-just as He removed Haman, just as He removed the obstacle that separated Esther from the king, and just as the curtain in the Temple was torn top to bottom when Yeshua was crucified, no longer separating the people from the Holy of Holies. transformational!
+For Esther. overcame fear and moved her into her destiny where she found joy.

-In the same way, joy awaited Esther, it awaits us.
+In the same way that joy awaited Esther, it awaits us.
 Real joy is our inheritance, and God wants nothing less for us.
-Joy is one of the key lessons we are abe to learn by understanding and celebrating Purim.
-It means we can increase our joy and the joy of those with whom we celebrate!
+Joy is one of the key lessons we are able to learn by understanding and celebrating Purim.
+We can increase our joy and the joy of those with whom we celebrate!